UECNews Brief

 Uranium Energy Corp Pops 9.7% on Burke Hollow Approval, First New U.S. ISR Project in Years

-Uranium Energy Corp (UEC) shares climbed 9.7% to $14.46 after Burke Hollow secured approval, the first new U.S. in-situ recovery uranium project to launch in years.
+Uranium Energy Corp (UEC) shares jumped 9.7% to $14.46 after regulators approved Burke Hollow, the first new U.S. in-situ recovery uranium project to clear the gate in years.

 What Actually Happened

-Burke Hollow is a Texas in-situ recovery project, the cheaper, faster-to-permit method that pumps a leaching solution underground rather than digging a pit.
-The U.S. has barely greenlit a new one in years, which is the entire point.
-Washington wants domestic nuclear fuel, utilities want supply that does not route through Kazakhstan or Russia, and UEC just became the company holding the only fresh permit.
+Burke Hollow is a Texas in-situ recovery project.
+ISR is cheaper and faster to permit than conventional mining — operators pump a leaching solution underground instead of digging a pit.
+The U.S. has barely greenlit a new one in years.
+That scarcity is the whole story.
+Washington wants domestic nuclear fuel.
+Utilities want supply that does not route through Kazakhstan or Russia.
+UEC now holds the only fresh permit.
 Vanguard disclosed a 5.15% stake on the same news cycle.
 Sector flows are real: X-Energy ripped 23% on the same day.

 The Catch

-UEC trades at a forward P/E of negative 867 against $20mn in trailing revenue.
+UEC trades at a forward P/E of negative 867 on $20mn in trailing revenue.
 That is not a producer multiple.
-That is an option on uranium prices and on Burke Hollow actually ramping.
-ISR projects in Texas typically take 12 to 18 months from approval to first commercial pounds, and the first year of output is rarely the headline number the deck promised.
-The 9.7% pop assumes execution that has not happened yet.
+It is an option on uranium prices and on Burke Hollow actually ramping.
+Texas ISR projects typically take 12 to 18 months from approval to first commercial pounds.
+First-year output rarely hits the number on the deck.
+The 9.7% pop prices in execution that has not happened yet.

 Bottom Line

-This is more interesting today than it was yesterday, but only for investors who already wanted uranium exposure.
+This is more interesting today than it was yesterday — but only for investors who already wanted uranium exposure.
 Value investors should sit this out.
-The story works for thematic buyers betting on U.S. energy security and domestic fuel reshoring, and it breaks if Burke Hollow ramp guidance disappoints.
+The story works for thematic buyers betting on U.S. energy security and domestic fuel reshoring.
+It breaks if Burke Hollow ramp guidance disappoints.
 The one number to watch: initial pounds-of-U3O8 output guidance in the next quarterly update.
 Anything below 500,000 lbs in year one and the multiple gets harder to defend.

 Basis Report does not yet have a full report on UEC.
 Generate one at /stock/uec for the production model, peer comps against Cameco and Energy Fuels, and a uranium price sensitivity table.